Testimonials vs Reviews: Dominate the Feedback Landscape!

 How to Get Customer Reviews

 One way to get customer reviews is to ask for customer reviews.
+Positive reviews can also enhance a job application by showcasing credibility.
 You’ve probably had this experience at your local bank or chain store.
 While I do believe in asking for customer reviews, I’m not a fan of pushing customers to review your business and telling them how to rate your business.

 There are better ways to get customer reviews.